lstasiak/Big-Data-Algorithms-exercises/README.md

 # Big-Data-Algorithms-exercises
 Set of tasks solved in Big Data Algorithms course at WUST.
-The main literature regarding this course include: "Mining of massive datasets" by J. Leskovec, A. Rajaraman and J. Ullman.
+The main literature this course is based on, includes: "Mining of massive datasets" by J. Leskovec, A. Rajaraman and J. Ullman.
+Please consider the information below as my own notes for this course.
+For more details, I encourage you to look at the mentioned book.

 ## Problem 1 - Jaccard Distance & Minhashing